wjj6666/DeepHapNet/README.md

 ## Assumed directory structure
-The `data` folder stores the data for all experiments, and all DeepHap scripts are in the current directory.
+The `data` folder stores the data for all experiments, and all DeepHapNet scripts are in the current directory.

 ## Input
-The input to the DeepHap model is the `SNV_matrix.txt` file, which needs to be obtained by processing before running the pipeline, the exact script can be found in the `data` folder.
+The input to the DeepHapNet model is the `SNV_matrix.txt` file, which needs to be obtained by processing before running the pipeline, the exact script can be found in the `data` folder.

 ## Output
-The best results eventually obtained by the DeePHap pipeline are stored in the following files:
+The best results eventually obtained by the DeepHapNet pipeline are stored in the following files:

-`haptest_retnet_res.npz`:**.npz** file storing the reconstructed haplotype(rec_hap), the read attribute (rec_hap_origin), and the ground-truth haplotype(true_hap) if applicable.
+`deephapnet.npz`:**.npz** file storing the reconstructed haplotype(rec_hap), the read attribute (rec_hap_origin), and the ground-truth haplotype(true_hap) if applicable.

-`deephap_model`:**State_dict** storing the convolutional(embedAE)and retnet coding layers(retnet) in DeepHap.
+`deephapnet_model`:**State_dict** storing the convolutional(embedAE)and retnet coding layers(retnet) in DeepHapNet.

 ## Usage
 Run **main_real.py** :

-    python mian_real.py -f soltub_region1 -p 4 -a 5 -g 3
+    python main_real.py -f soltub_region1 -p 4 -a 5 -g 3

-Run **mian_semi.py** ：
+Run **main_semi.py** ：

     # using simulated short-reads dataset
     python main_semi.py -f 3_soltub_10x -r /your_path/data/short_ref/solanum_tuberosum.fa -p 3 -c 10 -n 5 -a 5 -g 3